 I was born and raised in Memphis, TN.
 The bluff city is my hometown.
 I encountered Christ through a story of change in January 1997.

-I serve on the faculty of several higher education institutions, teaching theology and religious studies courses.
-I’ve also had two stints of teaching and ministry work in Europe: as a professor in the UK from 2003-2006 and as a pastor in Belgium from 2008-2013.
+I currently teach Latin to elementary and middle school students at Immaculate Conception Cathedral School in Memphis, TN.
+I also serve on the faculty of several higher education institutions, teaching theology and religious studies courses.
+I’ve had two stints of teaching and ministry work in Europe as well: as a professor in the UK from 2003-2006 and as a pastor in Belgium from 2008-2013.
+I also work as a spiritual direction coach at Kardia Collective.

 I hold a B.A. in Communications from the University of Memphis, an M.A. in Theological Studies from Covenant Theological Seminary, and two years of work toward a Doctor of Intercultural Studies at Fuller Theological Seminary.
-I have recently transferred into the University of Aberdeen to complete my PhD there.
+In early 2020, I transferred my research to the University of Aberdeen to complete my PhD in Divinity there.
 In particular, my research looks at how the missional practice of inculturation contributes to spiritual formation in the life of the Christian.